Josh Barnett: Other endeavors

-In 2017 Barnett formed his own fight team.
-They took their name from the shoot style that Billy Robinson helped popularize in Japan.
-The team is called UWF USA, it is a Shootfighting and Catch Wrestling based fighting team.
+In 2017, Barnett formed his own fight team based on the style popularized in Japan.
+Named UWF USA, it is a shootfighting and catch wrestling based fighting team.
 Barnett is the head coach/trainer for the team.

 Barnett appeared as himself in an episode of the 2013 web series Black Dynamite Teaches a Hard Way!, where a Black Dynamite mannequin teaches him the consequences of littering.

 Fighting style

 Barnett defines himself as a catch wrestler.
-His grappling technique is based on catch, utilizing the controls, rides and pinning holds from said discipline to exert pressure over his opponent and grind him down when the fight gets to the ground.
+He was introduced to the discipline while training for his second professional fight with Matt Hume's team at AMC Pankration.
+His grappling technique is based on catch, utilizing the controls, rides, and pinning holds to exert pressure over his opponent and grind him down when the fight gets to the ground.
 In order to finish the match, he is skilled in the aspect of lockflow or chain wrestling, in which he gets from a position to another to get a submission hold.
 As well as his grappling expertise, Barnett also has a powerful Muay Thai game, which features the ability to switch stances during the fight, confusing his opponent and strengthening Barnett's assault.
 Barnett has also shown the ability to enhance his striking with catch wrestling, using collar ties and wrist grips to set up elbows and knees against the fence.

 Personal life

 In an interview on The Steve Austin Show, Barnett confirmed that he is not religious.
 In his spare time, he enjoys driving and repairing automobiles, preferring vintage models.
 He is a self-proclaimed cinephile and cites the final cut of Blade Runner as his favorite motion picture.

 He plays and is a fan of the card game Magic: The Gathering.

-Barnett's nickname 'The Warmaster' was inspired by a song by the British death metal band Bolt Thrower, itself named after a character from the Sci-Fi-themed miniature wargame Warhammer 40,000.
+Barnett was dubbed the "Baby-Faced Assassin" early in his career due to his youthful appearance and dominance, with the moniker staying with him into his 30s.
+His later nickname "The Warmaster" was in response to no longer looking or fighting like his younger self.
+It was inspired by a song by the British death metal band Bolt Thrower, itself named after a character from the sci-fi miniature wargame Warhammer 40,000.
 Barnett is a noted heavy metal fan, and has used Bolt Thrower as entrance music during his MMA career.